MSNcars/MSNcars/src/test/java/com/msn/msncars/gatling/readme.md

 ## Create / Delete Test Users

-Use the `PerformanceTestUserManager` class from the `util` package with params:
+Use the `PerformanceTestUserManager` class from the `prerequisites` package with params:
 - create <number_of_users>
 - delete